mbridak/not1mm/README.md

 ## Recent Changes

+- [23-6-28] bandmap now displays callsigns in red if they have been worked before.
 - [23-6-21] cty updater needs work changed to ondemand.
 - [23-6-18] Pinned lib notctyparser to >= 26.6.18.
 Fix bug allowing editing RST field.
 - [23-6-17] Trapped ValueError from notctyparser when environment variable `LC_TIME` set to `lt_LT.UTF-8`.